MicrosoftDocs/microsoft-salescopilot-docs/articles/privileges.md

 | Permission | User profile needs to have **Modify All Data** or **Manage Data Integrations** permission.<br>**Note**: Permissions need to be on the user's profile and not in permission sets assigned to the user.|
 | Privilege | **Read** and **Write** privileges on **Organization** table. |

-For Sales Chat, you must assign the following permissions to Copilot for Sales Extended User:
+For Sales agent in Microsoft 365 Copilot, you must assign the following permissions to Copilot for Sales Extended User:

 | Table       | Logical name       | Privileges        | Access level             |
 |----------------|---------------------|---------------------|--------------------|